 We are a non-profit society run by volunteers, and we employ an Artistic Director, and Accompanist, and occasional musical guests.
 The foundation of the choir is run by an executive consisting of President, Vice President, Secretary, Treasurer and several Directors at large, and there are over 40 volunteer positions.
 You will be encouraged to volunteer your time throughout the year.
 To check out who is leading each volunteer area, see About Us.

 Yes.
 This wardrobe changes from performance to performance.
-We often wear black from the waist down and a white shirt with a scarf that is provided by the choir.
-Jewelry should be kept to a minimum – small, discrete earrings, watches, rings.
-Our wardrobe shirts, scarves, vests, etc. may change with the theme of concert.
 The SCC vests we sometimes wear were designed by Carey Newman.
 The First Nations’ dolphin design represents sound, rhythm, breath, communication, playfulness, love and social conduct – all characteristics that help to make a successful community choir.
 The red colour stands for life, black for strength and the white buttons stand for harmony.
 The vests were made by choir members under the direction of Edith Newman.
 Additional vests were made in 2010, with a grant from the Sooke District.

 To get more information about joining please Contact Us.